tristynferreiro/QP4ISAR/src/Simulator/README.md

 This folder contains both the original simulator files and their revised versions.
 The revisions were made to introduce additional features and address previous issues.

 ## Testing Setup/
 This folder contains all the necessary files to run the simulator and test the algorithms with ease.
 It includes the RA and AF algorithms as well as the function used to calculate image contrast values.

+> The ISAR_Simulator_with_RA_AF.m is an extension of the ISAR_simulator.m which includes the RA and AF algorithms to streamline testing.
+The CLI has been updated to allow users to select which algorithms, if any, to apply to the simulated profiles.

 Additionally, it incorporates a package that allows for the MATLAB plots to be saved as LaTeX-compatible file formats.